clerk/clerk-expo-quickstart/README.md

 - [Expo Documentation](https://docs.expo.dev/)

-## Found an issue?
+## Found an issue or want to leave feedback

-If you have found an issue with the quickstart or have any questions, please visit our [Discord](https://clerk.com/discord) or reach out to our [Support team](mailto:support@clerk.dev).

-If it's a quick fix, such as a misspelled word or a broken link, go ahead and create a [pull request](https://github.com/clerk/clerk-expo-quickstart/pulls) with the solution. :rocket:
+Feel free to create a support thread on our [Discord](https://clerk.com/discord).
+Our support team will be happy to assist you in the `#support` channel.

 ## Connect with us

-You can discuss ideas, ask questions, and meet others from the community in our [Discord](https://clerk.com/discord).
+You can discuss ideas, ask questions, and meet others from the community in our [Discord](https://discord.com/invite/b5rXHjAg7A).

 If you prefer, you can also find support through our [Twitter](https://twitter.com/ClerkDev), or you can [email](mailto:support@clerk.dev) us!